himanshusah02/simple-portfolio-website/README.md

-# code-casa-project
-# this is a portfolio website
+# This is a portfolio website
-# this is code casa internship first project
 # In this projet use html css and javascript
-# make this project responsiv media quary
+# make this project responsiv using media query
-# this is my first project on git-hub